HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

     1. Enter P to go to the **Preferences** menu.
     2. Enter 1 to go to the **Repositories** menu.
     3. Enter D to add repositories.
-    4. Type the path for your HCL Portal 8.5.
+    4. Type the path for your HCL DX 8.5.
 CF repository file.
     5. Enter A to apply your repositories and return to the **Preferences** menu.
     6. Enter R to return to the Main menu.
-6. Select Update and follow the prompts to update HCL Portal.
+6. Select Update and follow the prompts to update HCL DX.
 7. After installation completes, proceed with the *Additional configuration steps*.

 ## Additional configuration steps

 If you have any profiles the following configuration steps are mandatory.
-If you do not have any profiles at this point (because you are in the process of migration from a previous version of HCL Portal), no additional configuration steps are necessary and you can continue with the *Post installation steps*.
+If you do not have any profiles at this point (because you are in the process of migration from a previous version of HCL DX), no additional configuration steps are necessary and you can continue with the *Post installation steps*.

 If you are in the process of a migration, you will need to follow these additional configuration steps after running upgrade-profile for your migrated environment.